top of page

 The culprit of all the skin conditions that will damage and cause inflammation of our skin is the environmental aggressors such as pollution, stress, or poor lifestyle and diet.
 Niacinamide (Vitamin B3) can help our skin problems and fix them, and it can also help the body perform critical tasks, like indicating DNA and converting carbohydrates into fats and proteins.
 Vitamin B3 derivative suppressed melanin (uneven color skin area of dark spots that appears on mature skin) from reaching the skin's surface.

-Although your skin naturally creates its ceramides, like everything else that our body produces, it mostly declines as we age.
-While you can't completely stop the decrease of your natural levels of ceramides, incorporating ceramide into your regime would help increase the level with the cream to top up the skin's ceramides level.
+Although your skin innately creates its ceramides, like everything else our body produces, it mostly declines as we age.
+While you can't completely stop the decrease of your natural levels of ceramides, incorporating ceramide into your regime would help increase the level with the cream to help elevate the skin's ceramides level.
 It will simultaneously repair skin barriers and diminish inflammation.

-Hyaluronic Acid (HA) is a powerful moisturizer and is one of the primary contributors to keeping our skin supple, hydrated, refreshed, and encouraging skin cell renewal.
-Hyaluronic acid is a humectant with the most significant ability to hold water up to 1,000 its weight in water.
+Hyaluronic Acid (HA) is a powerful moisturizer and is one of the primary contributors to maintaining our skin supple, hydrated, refreshed, and encouraging skin cell renewal.
+Hyaluronic Acid is a humectant with the most significant ability to hold water up to 1,000 its weight in water.
 It absorbs and retains water within the skin, keeping the body well-lubricated moisturizer.
-The main reason why Hyaluronic Acid is so popular right now and almost every well-known brand of skincare products dedicates one exclusive line to Hyaluronic Acid.
+The main reason why Hyaluronic Acid is so popular right now is that almost every well-known brand of skincare products dedicates one exclusive line to Hyaluronic Acid.
 It has mega power to hydrate your skin, keeping its natural glow and radiant.

 Hyaluronic Acid (HA) is produced naturally in our bodies; the most substantial amount of Hyaluronic Acid is found in the skin, the eyes, and the connective tissue.
-But as we age, the skin's HA level can decrease; this is why we need extra help from serum to replace this substance that we lose because of environmental stressors.
+But as we age, the skin's HA level will decrease; we need a supplementary serum to replace this substance that we lose because of environmental stressors.

-Hyaluronic acid has so many benefits for your skin that it's a must-have for every skincare routine, including an anti-aging ingredient.
+Hyaluronic Acid has significant benefits for your skin; it's a must-have for every skincare routine, including an anti-aging ingredient.
 So if you are looking for a more hydrated, dewy, and plump complexion, you know what to get.
 And one of the great things about Hyaluronic Acid is that it is ideal for all skin types.

 Thank you so much for reading